 Sales is a process.
 It is structured, deliberate, and tactical.
 It calls for specific, measurable, and repeatable steps.
 Salespeople must learn how to sell.
 They must learn how to think like a buyer.
 They must learn how to develop a value proposition.
 They must learn how to persuade.
 And they must learn how to close.

-Here are some suggestions on establishing a proper sales process for your team or your daily sales actions.
+Here are some suggestions on establishing a proper sales process for your team or your daily sales activities.

 1. Invest time in interviewing your salespeople

-Typically, an established sales process consists of several steps that represent the major stages of the sale.
+Typically, an established sales process consists of several steps that represent the major stages of the sale (sales pipeline stages).
 To move a prospect from one stage to another, a salesperson will complete tasks associated with each stage.